mrtheyann/6_password_strength/README.md

 # Password Strength Calculator

-Calculator that helps to find out if password strong or not.
+Calculator that helps to find out if the password is strong or not.

 Based on rules:
 ```
 • the use of both upper-case and lower-case letters (case sensitivity)